kyegomez/Andromeda/README.md

 4. Our team will review your submission.
 If it's approved, it will be merged into the main repository, and you will become part of the Andromeda Rewards Program.

-Thank you for considering contributing to Andromeda.
+Thank you for considering contributing to andromeda.
 Your expertise and commitment to this project are what make it thrive.
 Let's build the future of multimodal embeddings together.

 ---